 Some software houses offer only SaaS solutions.
 MYOB have developed both pure SaaS and hybrid models that make the most of various features.
 This means that the definition of cloud technology is broader than what one may expect.

-It is critical to do your research and have discussions with different suppliers, initially about your requirements and only then about the delivery mechanism.
+Above all, it is critical to do your research and have discussions with different suppliers, initially about your requirements and only then about the delivery mechanism.